What?! Nepal? 2074? I thought Bainbridge Island-Kitezh took kids to Russia!

 So the next chapter was written in Nepal in 2074!
 In the Nepalese calendar our 2017 is their 2074.

-The trip was an outstanding success.
+[UPDATE] The trip was an outstanding success.
 If you think you might like to go in 2075 get ready to apply in late September.
-We will have an introductory meeting in early October at Bainbridge High School so look for the posters for the date and time.
+We will have an introductory meeting on October 10th at 7:00 in the Bainbridge High School library.
 We’ll post the information here, too.